spences10/mcp-n8n-builder/docs/setup-guide.md

-# Setup Guide
+# Setup and Usage Guide

-This document provides a guide on how to set up the n8n Workflow Builder MCP server.
+This document provides a guide on how to set up and use the n8n Workflow Builder MCP server.

 ## Prerequisites

-Before setting up the MCP server, you need to have:
+Before using the MCP server, you need to have:

-1. Node.js (v16 or later) installed
-2. An n8n instance running and accessible via its REST API
+1. An n8n instance running and accessible via its REST API
-3. An API key for the n8n instance
+2. An API key for the n8n instance

 ## Installing n8n